 Lorana stood with her back to the throne.
-“Kneel,” she instructed them.
-The men took knees, some slower than others.
-“Sirs,” she began crisply, “by the power vested in me, as the steward of these Silver Walls in the king’s absence, I hereby name you justices of the peace.
+“Kneel,” she instructed them, and they did, some slower than others.
+“Sirs, as steward of these Silver Walls, in the king’s absence, I name you justices of the peace in this kingdom.
 As sheriffs, you are bound to your lords, but as justices you shall be bound to me.
-I charge you with the collection of the king’s due and the enforcement of his will.
-You will not serve two roles for the same wages, but for ten times what your lords each pay you.”
+I charge you with collection of the king’s due and enforcement of his will.
+You shall not serve two roles for the same wages, but for ten times what your lords pay you.”

 Zur gasped with the taxmen.
-Hanor looked left and right, incredulous, as if he had been threatened with a cell in the Red Tower.
+Hanor looked left and right, incredulous, as if he’d been threatened with a Tower cell.
 “Your highness, this is, um, most unexpected.
-The state of our—I mean, what I mean is, perhaps we could speak—“
+The state of—I mean, what I mean is, perhaps we could speak—“

-“No need,” the stone maiden said in a voice that brooked no more argument.
+“No need,” the stone maiden said in a voice that brooked no dissent.
 “We’ll pay them from the king’s due they’ve brought us today.”

 Serve as both sheriffs and justices?
 And receive wages from the Walls?
-Zur wondered, puzzled.
-That was sure to anger lords jealous of their power . . . and could work, if the justices began to value the crown’s wages over what their lieges paid them.
+Zur wondered.
+That was sure to anger lords jealous of their power . . . and could work, if the justices began to value the crown’s monies over what their lieges paid them.

-It was clever, and none at all surprising to Zur when it concerned Lorana Eddenhold.
+It was clever, and none at all surprising to Zuran when it concerned Lorana Eddenhold.

-The steward signaled the sentry guards, and three took turns laying their swords on each sheriff’s shoulders.
-“Rise, justices of the king’s peace,” she said after their oaths.
-“Do you swear to serve the king?”
+At the steward’s command, sentries took turns laying their swords on the sheriffs’ shoulders.
+“Rise, justices of the peace,” she said after their oaths.
+“Do you swear to serve my father, King Hexar?”

-They swore loudly, proudly, as one.
-“The Head speaks,” Lorana finished in the Old Faith tradition.
+They swore to serve the king, loudly, proudly, as one.
+“The Head speaks,” Lorana declared in the old tradition.

 “The Hands serve,” answered the men with two masters.

-All of them, even Free Believers who probably disdained Elvarenist rituals, signed the diamond, hand-to-hand, thumbs to forefingers.
-Zur made the sign clumsily, but no one seemed to notice.
+All of them, even Free Believers who probably disdained Elvarenist rituals, signed the diamond, hand to hand, thumbs to forefingers.
+Zur made the sign clumsily; no one noticed.

 Lorana ended court.
-The new justices bowed reverently, thanked the steward, and left one by one, each man curtsying.
-Thick oaken doors shut with a deafening groan.
+The new justices bowed reverently, thanked the steward, and left one by one, holding their heads somewhat higher.
+Thick oaken doors groaned shut.